Australia Canada New Zealand UK USA

 Visiting unfamiliar environments may be required by many not-for-profit workers.
 Entering unfamiliar territory especially may trigger environmental risks.
 Aggressive animals, drugs, alcohol, trespassers and many more may be risks present and a risk to their safety.

-The ability to trigger a discreet panic alert via the phone or bluetooth button is used by many to get assistance in real time.
+The ability to trigger a discrete panic alert via the phone or bluetooth button is used by many to get assistance in real time.

 Key Features